Sir Jack Beatson

 Current Appointments and Memberships

-- Justice of the Cayman Islands Court of Appeal (with effect from November 2018)
+- Justice of Appeal of the Cayman Islands Court of Appeal

-- Member of the London Court of Arbitration
+- Member of the London Court of International Arbitration

 - Member of the International Chamber of Commerce International Court of Arbitration